saikiranchamakura/es6-code-snippets/README.md

 ## VS Code ES6 snippets
 -------------------

-This extension contains code snippets for JavaScript in ES6 syntax for [Vs Code][code] editor (supports both JavaScript and TypeScript).
+This extension contains code snippets for JavaScript in ES6 syntax for [Vs Code][code] editor.

 ## Installation